Real estate 11 min read

 Unequal contributions.
 When two people are buying together but one is contributing a much larger down payment, tenancy in common with proportional shares (e.g., 70/30) reflects the actual ownership.
 On a sale, each owner gets their share of the proceeds.

-Both directions can have Property Transfer Tax implications, even though no money changes hands.
-The PTT is calculated on the fair market value of the interest being transferred.
-There is a related-individual transfer exemption for transfers between spouses, but the rules are narrow and we confirm qualification on every file.
+Both directions can have Property Transfer Tax implications, even though no money changes hands — the PTT is calculated on the fair market value of the interest being transferred.
+A related-individual exemption applies to transfers between spouses, but the rules are narrow and we confirm qualification on every title transfer file.

 What happens on death